-- the UE is considered registered with an S-NSSAI of the Partially Allowed NSSAI in the whole Registration area.
+- the UE is considered registered with an S-NSSAI of the Partially Allowed NSSAI in the whole Registration Area.
 The UE does not trigger registration when moving between the TAs of support and non-support for the S-NSSAI within the RA.

 - The UE is allowed to initiate PDU Session establishment for the S-NSSAI only when the UE is in a TA where the S-NSSAI is supported.